vladimirfomene/guest-writer/articles/2018-12-24-Removing-Java-boilerplate-code-with-Project-Lombok.markdown

 }
 ```

-When you first run your application, you will see that it throws a *NullPointerException* because you passed a null object.
-If you comment the `LombokClient` line and uncomment the `VanillaClient` line, then run your program again you will notice that it still throws a *NullPointerException* exception.
+When you first run your application, you will see that it throws a `NullPointerException` because you passed a null object.
+If you comment the `LombokClient` line and uncomment the `VanillaClient` line, then run your program again you will notice that it still throws a `NullPointerException` exception.
+Therefore the Project Lombok version of the implementation does exactly what the vanilla Java version does.

 ### Constructor Annotation